-I came back to Södra Latin in 2001, and found a collaboration with Erik Hamrefors, a cellist.
+At Södra Latin in 2001, I found a collaboration with Erik Hamrefors, a cellist.
 We made a collection of improvisations/songs, which we recorded.
 Here are a few of my favorites:

 In my capstone project, I included a violin and a cello, along with two clarinets, as the ensemble to accompany the five singers.
 (Starts at about 0:36, they had to tune first).